kelunik/kelunik.github.io/_posts/2017-09-14-an-introduction-to-generators-in-php.md

 title: An Introduction to Generators in PHP
 tags: [php,amphp]
 ---
-Generators have been added to PHP in version 5.5, yet the have received rather low attention.
+Generators have been added to PHP in version 5.5, yet they have received rather low attention.
 The [PHP 5.5 migration guide](http://php.net/manual/en/migration55.new-features.php) introduced them as way to implement simple iterators.

 > Support for generators has been added via the yield keyword.
 Generators provide an easy way to implement simple iterators without the overhead or complexity of implementing a class that implements the Iterator interface.